nidhisinghal15/Critical-Care-ICU-Analysis/README.md

 This project demonstrates the power of SQL for in-depth clinical data analysis, transforming raw healthcare data into actionable knowledge that can inform hospital management, treatment protocols, and future research.

-## How to Use This Project

-To explore or replicate this analysis:

-1.  **Database Setup:** Ensure you have a PostgreSQL database system installed.
-2.  **Data Import:** You will need to import the Critical Care Database tables (baseline, drugs, icd, lab, nursingchart, outcome, transfer) into your PostgreSQL instance.
-(As this is a publicly available dataset, you can search for "Critical Care Database from Zigong Fourth People’s Hospital" to find resources for data download and schema).
-3.  **Execute SQL:** Open the `critical_care_icu-analysis.sql` file in a PostgreSQL client (like pgAdmin).
-You can execute the queries sequentially or section by section to reproduce the analysis.

 ## Author